AGRAWALANKUSH78/hello-world/README.md

 # hello-world
-Not even a single clue how it works. lets start learning today. now i started to get something.
+Not even a single clue how it works. now i started to get something.